Will Turner: At World's End

 Will is exchanged for Jack during parley with Beckett and Davy Jones.
 Elizabeth tells Will she now understands the burden he bears, but having been aboard the Dutchman, she believes Bootstrap can no longer be saved, although Will disagrees.
 When Barbossa releases Calypso from her human form, Will tells her that Davy Jones betrayed her to the First Brethren Court.
 This causes her to turn her fury against both the pirates and Jones, forming a giant maelstrom.

-During the maelstrom battle, Will proposes to Elizabeth, convincing her this may be their only opportunity to wed.
+During the maelstrom battle, Will proposes to Elizabeth, convincing her this may be their only opportunity to marry.
 Barbossa performs an impromptu wedding as the battle continues.

 Will defends Elizabeth from Davy Jones.
 He stabs Jones, but Jones is unharmed.
 Jones mortally wounds Will.
 Jack, who now possesses Jones' heart guides Will's hand to stab the heart and kill Jones.
 Bootstrap carves out his son's heart and places it in the Dead Man's Chest.
 Will becomes the Flying Dutchmans immortal captain.
 Now under Will's command, the Flying Dutchman resurfaces, and the crew has reverted to human form.
 Will commands the Dutchman against the Endeavour and the combined firepower of the Black Pearl and the Flying Dutchman destroy the Endeavour, killing Cutler Beckett.
 The remaining armada retreats without a fight.

 Will is now a psychopomp, bound to ferrying souls of those who died at sea to the next world.
 Will is allowed one day ashore before beginning his ten-year duty aboard the Dutchman.
 Bootstrap Bill decides to remain on the crew with his son.
 Elizabeth, a mortal, is unable to accompany them.
 Will spends his one day with Elizabeth on an island where they consummate their marriage.
 Before returning to the Dutchman at sunset, he entrusts the Dead Man's Chest containing his beating heart to her care.
 The Flying Dutchman disappears from the horizon amid the Green Flash.

 Will returns ten years later, where he meets Elizabeth and their son, Henry.